Ephymuiruri/Phase1-Project/README.md

 - Explore the introduction and overview sections to learn more about the web application.
 - Add countries to your wish list using the "Add" button.
 - View the table displaying places to visit and their details.
+## Technologies used
+Html
+JavaScript
+CSS
 ## Credits
 This project was created by Ephy Wachira and as part of Phase 1 project at Moringa School.
+### license
+The content of this site is licensed under the MIT license Copyright (c) 2018.